Do you have tooth damage? Are there minor imperfections impacting the beauty of your natural smile?

 Porcelain veneers are used when a patient wants a complete smile makeover and a permanent solution.
 However, they cost significantly more than bonding.
 Also, dental insurance will not cover any portion of the treatment.
-Dental bonding on the other hand is quite affordable.
+Dental bonding, on the other hand, is quite affordable.
 However, the results will only last up to 10 years if the teeth are well taken care of.
-Bonding is a great solution for a person looking for a short-term solution and is not ready to commit to a more permanent solution.
+Bonding is a great solution for a person looking for a short-term solution who is not ready to commit to a more permanent solution.

 Dental Bonding FAQs

 Can teeth bonding fix crooked teeth?